-South Africa is unique in offering several malaria free game reserves and areas.
+South Africa is unique in offering several Malaria-free safari areas and game reserves.
 This is ideal if you have young children.
-Or if you cannot take anti-malaria medication for any reason.
+Or if you cannot, or don't want, to take anti-malaria medication for any reason.

-The Eastern Cape, the Pilanesberg (another malaria free game reserve) and the Waterberg are also more accessible than the traditional safari areas.
-This means reduced travelling time, especially important for families with young kids.
+The Eastern Cape, the Pilanesberg (another malaria free game reserve) and the Waterberg are also more accessible than some of the traditional safari areas.
+This means reduced travelling time which is especially important for families with young kids.
 But the greater accessibility can sometimes translate into less of a ‘safari’ ambience.
 However this is definitely not the case with Madikwe Game Reserve (in the remote North-west of South Africa).
 It offers some of the most quintessential savanna plains.

 The 75 000 hectare Madikwe Game Reserve boasts a healthy wildlife population including plenty of predators, elephant, buffalo.
 It is especially known for its wild dog sightings though these cannot be guaranteed.